mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 These steps **are optional** and aim to optimize the user experience on the Linux Bash (according to my personal preferences), as well as install `nvm` (_Node Version Manager_, for working with _Node_, _React_, etc.).

-My recommendation for beginners is to install the **Gash** Bash, which is a minimal, colored Bash that works well with _git_ and has a full set of powerful aliases that suit well for this exact LAMP environment.
+My recommendation for beginners is to install the **Gash** Bash, which is a minimal, colored Bash that works well with _git_ and has a full set of powerful aliases that suit well for this exact LAMP+LAPP environment.
 Plus, _Gash_ it's a creation of mine.
 If you prefer to use _ZSH_, or any other custom shell, or don't bother with this step, feel free to skip it.

-1. Follow the installation instructions to install the **Gash** Bash at [https://github.com/mauriziofonte/gash](https://github.com/mauriziofonte/gash) (or install _ZSH_, or any other shell of your preference: I find this super minimal colored bash very suitable, and my personal opinion is that having less help on the bash is a great way to keep focused).
+1. Follow the installation instructions to install the **Gash** Bash at [https://github.com/mauriziofonte/gash](https://github.com/mauriziofonte/gash).
+Alternatively, install _ZSH_ or any other shell of your choice: I personally like `gash` because it's a tool I created, super minimal.
 Here's a one-liner to install _Gash_: `wget -qO- https://raw.githubusercontent.com/mauriziofonte/gash/refs/heads/main/install.sh | bash`
-2. Run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash` to install NVM (for NodeJS/React development).
+2. Run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.2/install.sh | bash` to install NVM (for NodeJS/React development).
 3. Create a public/private key pair with the command `ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/key_name -C "user@computer"` (share the content of the public key `~/.ssh/key_name.pub` with your team, which will use it, for example, to enable access to a private GIT repository).
 4. Create a link to the **Ubuntu home directory** accessible from your _Desktop_ to view Ubuntu's home via Windows Explorer: to do this, right-click on the _Desktop_, Select `New` > `Shortcut`, and enter in the **shortcut path** the string `\\wsl$\Ubuntu-24.04\home\USERNAME`, where **USERNAME** is the username used on Ubuntu. **Optional**: change the shortcut icon (recommend this: [ubuntu-drive-icon.ico](/icons/ubuntu-drive-icon.ico)).
 5. Create a link to Ubuntu's _Bash_ accessible from your _Desktop_ to launch a new terminal: to do this, right-click on the _Desktop_, Select `New` > `Shortcut`, and enter in the **shortcut path** the string `C:\Windows\System32\wsl.exe -d Ubuntu-24.04 bash -c "cd /home/USERNAME && bash"`, where **USERNAME** is the username used on Ubuntu. **Optional**: change the shortcut icon (recommend this: [ubuntu-icon.ico](/icons/ubuntu-icon.ico)).